 SEND (Special Educational Needs and Disabilities) - Supporting every child in our school

-Scott-Broadwood is an inclusive school and as such, we recognise the importance of inclusion for all of our children.
+Scott-Broadwood is an inclusive school, and we recognise the importance of inclusion for all our children.

 Inclusion is a sense of belonging: feeling respected, valued for who you are; feeling a level of supportive energy and commitment from others so that you can do your best work.